judenimo/reality-jump/README.md

 ### Runtime Icon Generation

-Game sprites (player, exit, coin, health) are generated at runtime using the Canvas 2D API.
-No external image assets are needed for gameplay -- the `IconTextureFactory` draws shapes programmatically and caches them in Phaser's texture manager.
+Game sprites (player, exit, coin, health, enemy) are generated at runtime using the Canvas 2D API.
+No external image assets are needed for gameplay — the `IconTextureFactory` draws Lucide icon paths programmatically and caches them in Phaser's texture manager.
+Icon mappings are centralized in `game_icons.ts`.

 ### Adaptive Physics

 Jump height automatically adapts to the level geometry.
 The engine analyzes the largest vertical gap between platforms and sets jump height to clear it with a 15% margin (clamped between 15-45% of world height).
 This ensures every generated level is completable.

+### Reachability Guardrail

+After platforms are placed, a BFS-based reachability check validates that the player can reach the exit.
+If not, "bridge" platforms are automatically inserted at strategic points (up to 10 retries).
+Bridge platforms are visually distinct (blue).

+### Photo Background

+The captured photo is used as the game background with reduced alpha (50%), a blur post-processing effect, and a dark overlay (25% black) for better contrast against game elements.

 ### Normalized Coordinates